 In theory, the rice and bean plan makes sense.
 Both beans and rice are a good sources of protein and fiber.
 They are nutritious and, periodically, delicious.
 The biggest issue is that most of his loyal followers, because of Ramsey's constant harping on beans and rice, now believe that people in food assistance programs should be forced to subsist on beans and rice and little else.
 After all, if Dave could do it, for at least 1,095 meals, why can't you?

-The problem with this: People on food assistance, if allowed to buy only beans and rice, would only be able to buy beans and rice.
+The problem with this is that people on food assistance, if allowed to buy only beans and rice, would only be able to buy beans and rice.
 People on food assistance don't have expendable income to buy the extras that would make this scheme doable long-term.
-Extras like salt, pepper or bullion cubes.
+Extras like salt, pepper, or bullion cubes.
 Ramsey's loyal followers may have piles of debt, but it is offset by decent incomes.
 Your crushing debt isn't poverty.
 Your six-figure income and equal six-figure debt isn't poverty.
-It's not like buying that $1.25 candy bar with the pennies, nickels and dimes you liberated from your couch means your three kids would have to share one hot dog for dinner.
-It's just that you have to summon iron will, Dave Ramsey's paternal advice humming in your head, while staring down that king size Snicker's bar in aisle 6 (in a brilliant strategical move, most grocery stores put candy in the same aisles as staples like beans and rice).
-You will not starve - your family will not starve - if you buy that gooey, peanutty confection instead of a bag of beans.
+It's not like buying that $1.25 candy bar with the pennies, nickels, and dimes you liberated from your couch means your three kids would have to share one hot dog for dinner.
+It's just that you have to summon iron will, Dave Ramsey's paternal advice humming in your head, while staring down that king size Snicker's bar in aisle six (in a brilliant strategical move, most grocery stores put candy in the same aisles as staples like beans and rice).
+You will not starve—your family will not starve—if you buy that gooey, peanutty confection instead of a bag of beans.

 Is this really what people want?
 To be so poor that your dinner is a half a can of peas and a quarter section of a slice of baloney?
 That must be part of an American Dream that no one told me about.